-FlowMapp is a powerful tool that allows to create a visual Sitemap, to project a flowchart, to form a project documentation and acts as a cloud storage for project files.
-As developers of this tool we believe that FlowMapp is a ‘must’ for UX specialists and managers.
-FlowMapp is designed to meet the requirements of a large amount of users, UX strategists, UI and product designers.
-Natural and easy-to-use interface and demonstrative project overview allows you to easily coordinate the Sitemap with any Client, and a convenient project file storage will make you forget about using Dropbox and Google Drive.
+FlowMapp is a powerful tool that allows to create a visual Sitemap, to project a flowchart, to form project documentation and acts as cloud storage for project files.
+As developers of this tool, we believe that FlowMapp is a ‘must’ for UX specialists and managers.
+FlowMapp is designed to meet the requirements of a large number of users, UX strategists, UI and product designers.
+A natural and easy-to-use interface and demonstrative project overview allow you to easily coordinate the Sitemap with any Client, and a convenient project file storage will make you forget about using Dropbox and Google Drive.

 Omnigraffle is a multi-purpose tool for creating different layouts, including the Sitemap creation.
 Omnigraffle’s versatility is both its positive and a negative side.
 After running Omnigraffle, you basically get a graphics editor that lets you create layouts by using templates.
 Another downside is a complex interface that cannot be mastered quickly, and you will have to spend your time in order to learn it.
 Therefore, it is questionable whether or not to use it when it comes down to a Sitemap creation.
 You also can’t share the files and work as a team using this program.

 SlickPlan lets you create the Sitemap and also makes teamwork possible.
 A remarkable feature of SlickPlan is its ability to customize each graphic file, giving the opportunity to brand the sitemap.

 DYNO Mapper is a sitemap development tool.
 It features a comment system, opening up an opportunity to work as a team.
 There is also a Drag-and-drop function and three different customization styles for your website, allowing you to add the logo and change the sitemap color scheme.